 My right hon.
 Friend is absolutely right, and that is precisely why we have a minimum period of two years, to ensure that we strike the right balance and encourage the use of existing resources in our housing stock without penalising those who want to get their housing stock on to the market but are taking a bit of time to do so, for whatever reason—perhaps because of renovations or the challenges of the local market.

 I want to return to the issue of the staircase tax, which the Committee looked at when we examined the draft Bill.
 We were generally content with the objectives and policy goals, but we raised a particular issue to which we have not yet had a satisfactory answer.
-It relates to the Government’s commitment that local authorities would be compensated for any financial costs incurred by this measure.
+It relates to the Government’s commitment that local authorities would be compensated for any financial costs incurred due to this measure.
 That was what the Government said they would do when they announced that they were bringing in this legislation but, since then, all we have had from them is, effectively, a nil.
 It seems that they are going to do nothing whatever about this, even though they accept that there could be an impact on individual authorities.
 We do not know what that impact will be because the Government have not given us their workings on this, but can the Minister at least give us an indication that he is prepared to look at this again and give us his assessment of the impact on individual authorities?
 Will he give us an indication that he is prepared to do something about this?

 The Chair of the Select Committee makes an important point.
 We clarified the situation for local authorities after the Budget and we have written to them.
 I do not think it would be right to compensate local authorities for what would effectively be an inadvertent windfall resulting from a judicial determination.
 From the point of view of Government policy, that was not something we wanted to see, and we have moved as swiftly and reasonably as we can to correct this.